ryannealsmith/prod_features_gui/QUICKSTART.md

 5. Select configurations
 6. Click "Save"

+### Export Product Variant to Markdown ⭐ NEW
+1. Go to "Product Variants" tab
+2. Select a Product Variant from the list
+3. Click "Export to Markdown" button
+4. Choose save location and filename
+5. Review generated markdown with:
+   - Complete configuration details
+   - All linked Product Features
+   - All dependent Capabilities and Technical Functions
+   - TRL dates and cross-dependencies
+   - Roadmap snapshot image
+6. See **EXPORT_GUIDE.md** for detailed documentation

 ### Query by Product Variant ⭐ NEW
 1. Go to "Readiness Matrix" or "Roadmap" tab
 2. Select Product Variant from dropdown